Montana-Media-Arts/441-WebTech/_syllabus/readme.md

 ## COURSE OVERVIEW
 This course will build on the skills aquired in "Intro to Web Design" (mart341).
-Topics will incoude the following;
+Topics will include the following;

 - Refresh of required technology from 341
 - Programming in JavaScript